sofyaani/givetweeteratry/README.md

 Modify `routes/index.js` to make your own HTML output based on the time.

-Put HTML templates in the `views` folder.
+Modify or add HTML templates in the `views` folder, such as `home.hbs`.
 These can include embedded variables passed from your router.
 (Technically the templates use the Moustache templating syntax for the embedded variables.)

 Put static files such as images in the `public` folder.
 These will be served without any processing.